VidunderGunder/storyless/README.md

 ## 🚀 Getting Started (using Storyless)

-NPM package on its way.
+NPM package on its way, so sit tight 💺

 ## 🚀 Getting Started (for Contributors)